-This policy will be reviewed every three years or more frequently if required.
+This policy will be reviewed annually.

 Version 1 2007

 Version 2 2017

 Version 2.3 2019

 Version 2.4 2022

+Version 2.5 2025

 In accordance with the Church of England Safeguarding Policy our church is committed to:

 - Promoting a safer environment and culture. - Safely recruiting and supporting all those with any responsibility related to children, young people and vulnerable adults within the church. - Responding promptly to every safeguarding concern or allegation. - Caring pastorally for victims/survivors of abuse and other affected persons. - Caring pastorally for those who are the subject of concerns or allegations of abuse and other affected persons. - Responding to those that may pose a present risk to others.